-Mobile penetration in Venezuela is about 14% below average for South America.
-The mobile market is recovering from the downturn it took during Venezuela’s economic recession, but estimated growth is small compared with previous years.
+Mobile penetration in Venezuela is below average for South America.
+The mobile market is recovering from the downturn suffered during Venezuela’s recent economic recession, but estimated growth is low compared with previous years.

 Despite the slump in subscriber growth, the volume of data traffic has been increasing exponentially.
-Spurred by the huge popularity of social networks in Venezuela, the country has experienced an unanticipated surge in the demand for 3G and smartphones.
-Indeed, Venezuela is the number one country in Latin America for Blackberry handsets.
+Spurred by the huge popularity of social networks in Venezuela, the country has experienced a surge in the demand for smartphones, and with it the need for more capable networks and higher data allowances.

 Three major players operate in the Venezuelan mobile market: Movilnet, the market leader and mobile subsidiary of state-owned CANTV; Movistar, the Venezuelan unit of Spain’s Telefónica; and Digitel, a locally owned private company.

-Accompanied by key market statistics and analyses, this report provides an overview of Venezuela’s mobile market and a brief profile of all mobile operators.
+This report provides an overview of Venezuela’s mobile market, a profile of all mobile operators and key market statistics and analyses.
 It also contains scenario forecasts for the years 2015 and 2020.

-Digitel reports having 100,000 active customers on its LTE network; Movistar switches off its CDMA mobile and fixed-wireless voice and data network; regulator launches a tender for spectrum in the AWS and 2500-2690MHz bands; mobile operators invest in congested networks to develop mobile broadband capabilities; Digitel launches LTE services; Movistar, MovilMax plan to deploy 4G/LTE networks by early 2014; a third of mobile subscribers used CDMA technology in March 2014; Venezuela provides the region’s highest mobile ARPU; report includes operator data to Q4 2013, regulator’s market data to Q1 2014; market developments to mid-2014.
+Regulator raises Bs.
+F.4.6 billion in multi-spectrum auction; MNOs begin project to build 30 shared-access base stations to serve remote areas; Digitel reports having 100,000 active customers on its LTE network; Movistar switches off its CDMA mobile and fixed-wireless voice and data network; mobile operators invest in congested networks to develop mobile broadband capabilities; report includes operator data to Q3 2014, regulator’s market data to Q3 2014; recent market developments.

 Companies covered in this report include: